rust-lang/book/nostarch/chapter05.md

 `rect2` so that we could use it again after calling this method.
-The return value of `can_hold` will be a boolean, and the implementation will check to see if `self`’s length and width are both greater than the length and width of the other `Rectagle`, respectively.
+The return value of `can_hold` will be a boolean, and the implementation will check to see if `self`’s length and width are both greater than the length and width of the other `Rectangle`, respectively.
 Let’s write that code!

 ```
 impl Rectangle {